 Update: This green bean kimchi was one of the most popular recipes from my previous site, Mel’s Food Blog.
 I’ve re-tested and re-shot it, making some minor wording changes.
 I’ve also tried this kimchi recipe with other vegetables and it works great.
 Try zucchini, carrot, or cucumber for something different.

 Earlier this month, I was inspired by Desiree Nielsen to make kimchi.
 I had seen her whip up a quick batch on Breakfast Television and thought it was time that I give it a go.
 There was only one problem: I didn’t have any cabbage in the house.
 Although we have several grocery stores within walking distance of our house, I hate having to run to the store unless it’s absolutely necessary.
-The convenience is alluring, but it stifles ones creativity.

-Thankfully, my beans were a success this year and I had a couple handfuls on hand when I wanted to experiment with the kimchi recipe.
+Thankfully, my green beans were a success this year and I had a couple handfuls on hand when I wanted to experiment with the kimchi recipe.
 I have made this kimchi a few times since and it is neighbour and husband approved.
 It does have a bit of kick to it, so if you don’t like a lot of spice I recommend reducing the amount of red pepper powder.
 Conversely, if you enjoy a five-alarm fire in your mouth, you could add a little extra.

 Green Bean Kimchi

 - 1 ½ cup green beans cut into 1” pieces (about ½ pound untrimmed)